Frequently Asked Questions

 EMDrugs is intended for emergency physicians and trainees, clinical pharmacologists, general practitioners, physician assistants, nurse practitioners, and other professionals involved in emergency care.

-All content is written by emergency physicians and is supported by more than 1,300 scientific references.
-It is based on independent, narrative reviews of the medical literature.
+EMDrugs content is primarily written by Dr. Sáa and Dr. Chuecas, with contributions and peer review from emergency physicians and medical specialists.
+It is supported by more than 1,400 scientific references and based on independent narrative reviews of the medical literature.

-Since the launch of our initial website at the first FLAME (Latin American Federation of Emergency Medicine) congress in Buenos Aires, Argentina, in 2024, EMDrugs has grown to reach hundreds of users worldwide.
+Since the launch of its first website at the inaugural FLAME Congress in Buenos Aires, Argentina, in 2024, EMDrugs has grown to reach hundreds of users worldwide.

 We specialize in clinical pharmacology in Emergency Medicine, presenting medications in a practical and concise manner to support their safe and appropriate use.